 The jfr telemetry device enables the Java Flight Recorder on the benchmark candidate.
-Java Flight Recorder ships only with Oracle JDK, so Rally assumes that Oracle JDK is used for benchmarking.
+Up to JDK 11, Java flight recorder ships only with Oracle JDK, so Rally assumes that Oracle JDK is used for benchmarking.
+If you run benchmarks on JDK 11 or later, Java flight recorder is also available on OpenJDK.